mgmax/inkscape-roland-cutstudio/README.txt

 KNOWN BUGS:
 WONTFIX: clipping of paths doesnt work
 WONTFIX: if there is any object with opacity != 100%, inkscape exports some objects as bitmaps.
 They will disappear in CutStudio!
+The same problem also occurs if the alpha value of stroke or fill color is not 100%.
 WONTFIX: filters (e.g. blur) are not supported